solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 For an account that has collected application fees, to transfer these fees collected on to another account we have to pay application fees to write lock the account, we can include a rebate instruction in the transaction.

-For a dapp it is better to set a very low application fees at the beginning so that it could be rolled out easier.
+For a dapp it is better to set very low application fees at the beginning so that it could be rolled out easier.
-In case of any bugs while transfering application fees
+In case of any bugs, while transferring application fees from the account to the authority, there can be an endless loop where the authority creates a transaction to recover collected application fees, with an instruction to pay application fees inorder to modify the account and an instruction to rebate.
+If the transaction fails because of the bug, the user fails to recover collected fees, increasing application fees collected on the account.

 ## Backwards Compatibility